UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/1-utility/m1-risk-insurance/index.md

 - Think now in **relative** terms.
 - Rather than “adding” random `\(X\)` to `\(W_0\)`, we multiply `\(W_0\)` by a random factor `\(Z\)` with `\(E[Z]=1\)` and `\(Var(Z)=E[Z^2]-1\equiv \sigma^2\)`.
 - So our wealth after risk has been applied is `\(W_0\cdot Z\)`.
-- We must now define the uncertainty equivalent as
+- We must now define the certainty equivalent as
   $$ u(I) = E[u(W_0\cdot Z)].$$
 - The indifference price should also be defined in relative terms, that is, `$$I-W_0 \equiv - \pi_R W_0\text{ so that } \pi_R=\frac{W_0-I}{W_0}.$$`